Google Authenticator

 Even though 2FA solutions on a phone are reasonably secure you are still running trusted software on an untrusted device.
 The best solution is to provide 2FA using a dedicated hardware device that cannot be compromised by an attacker.

 The FIDO alliance have a specification for a hardware token that can be plugged into a USB port to provide 2FA.
-The hardware claims to be FIDO compatible and this standard is supported by some exchanges.
+The Trezor hardware wallet claims to be FIDO compatible and this standard is supported by some exchanges.

 Author